NVIDIA/NeMo/docs/source/starthere/fundamentals.rst

 A NeMo "model" includes all of the below components wrapped into a singular, cohesive unit:

-* neural network architecture,
+* neural network architecture

-* dataset & data loaders,
+* dataset and data loaders

-* preprocessing of input data & postprocessing of model outputs,
+* preprocessing of input data and postprocessing of model outputs

-* loss function, optimizer & schedulers,
+* loss function, optimizer, and schedulers

-* any other supporting infrastructure: tokenizers, language model configuration, data augmentation etc.
+* any other supporting infrastructure such as tokenizers, language model configuration, data augmentation

 NeMo models are based on PyTorch.
 Many of their components are subclasses of ``torch.nn.Module``.
 NeMo models use PyTorch Lightning (PTL) for training, thus reducing the amount of boilerplate code needed.